 Ballon (irl.
-Ballán) is a small vilage in County Carlow.
+Ballán) is a small village in County Carlow.
 And this is where the Ballykealey House is located.

 Ballykealey House is a 19th-century original Country House.
-So the house once sat in an estate of 1,500 acres.
-Also it is interesting because of its artistic architectural.
+So the house once sat on an estate of 1,500 acres.
+Also, it is interesting because of its artistic architecture.

 It`s a gothic-style house designed by Thomas A. Cobden.

-The famous Irish architect, who also designed a number of other great houses in County Carlow including Duckett’s Grove.
+The famous Irish architect also designed a number of other great houses in County Carlow including Duckett’s Grove.

 The house was the home of the Lecky family for three centuries.
 It was built between 1825 and 1835 for John James Lecky as a wedding gift.